vdclab/vdclab-wiki/GeneBee-Motifs.md

 ## Notes from Users
 - Alignment customisable (see help page).
 - Sequences must be in fasta format.
+- Robust.
 > not updated since 2001
 {.is-warning}

 ## Ease of use
-- Enter your unaligned sequences.
+- Enter your unlagnined sequences.
 - Choose your option and get your results.
 - Result include alignment nmap and motifs.